 The Orthodox Faith traces back to the Apostolic times, after Christ’s Resurrection.
 There are approximately 250 million Orthodox Christians worldwide and 1.3 percent of the population in the United States.
-Eastern Orthodoxy is the largest single religious faith in Belarus, Bulgaria, Macedonia, Cyprus, Georgia, Greece, Moldova, Montenegro, Romania, Serbia, Russia and Ukraine.
+Eastern Orthodoxy is the largest single religious faith in Belarus, Bulgaria, Cyprus, Georgia, Greece, Moldova, Montenegro, Romania, Serbia, Russia and Ukraine.

 What is the Orthodox Church?